JohnnyCheese/TTS_X-Wing2.0/README.md

 https://github.com/tts-community/moonsharp-tts-debug/releases

-You will need to disable auto-update for extensions in VSCode:
+Important: Before installing Dobell's debugger, disable auto-update for all VS Code extensions.
-If you don't, immediately after you install the extension from the fork that works (1.8.2), it will auto-update and install the "offical" MoonSharp version that doesn't (1.8.3).
+If you don't, immediately after you install the extension from the fork that works (1.8.2), it will auto-update and install the "offical" MoonSharp version (1.8.3) which doesn't.

+You can turn them on later, just not for this Debugger.

 To disable auto-update in VSCode:
 * `Ctrl+Shift+P` - to enter command mode